tonsky/clojure-plus/README.md

 ## clojure+.walk

-A drop-in replacement for `clojure.walk` that does not recreate data structures if they didn’t change (result of transform funcion is `identical?`)
+A drop-in replacement for `clojure.walk` that does not recreate data structures if they didn’t change (result of transform function is `identical?`)

 Normally, `clojure.walk` will create new map from scratch and copy `:a 1, :b 2` to it: